Education

 abstracted to a general problem.

-present the theory using a deductive reasoning/framework, i.e., formulate
+book should present the theory using a deductive reasoning/framework,

-the general problem, present the theory (final version) as a solution,
+i.e., formulate the general problem, present the theory (final version) as

 address the pros and cons in solving the problem, compare all the theories